 School meals are provided on the premises and there are also facilities for pupils to eat their own packed lunches.
-The cost of a school dinner is £1.65 for pupils in main school.
-Exact dinner money for the whole week should be sent to school on the first day of the week in a sealed, named envelope.
+The cost of a school dinner is £2.00 for pupils in main school.
+Dinner money should be paid for via ParentPay.
+Click ‘HERE’ to make a dinner money payment.

 All packed lunches should be in a suitable container.
 We do not allow glass bottles or cans – only cartons or plastic containers.